Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ### Exclude all unit tests

-Use the following command to exclude _all_ unit tests from your dbt build process.
+Use the following command to exclude unit tests from your dbt build process.

 <File name='Usage'>